Check Your Water Heater Recovery Time

 What to Do if Your Water Heater Recovery Time Isn't Fast Enough

-If you're still not satisfied with your water heater recovery, then you might want to contact a technician to perform an assessment.
-They'll be able to tell you if it's time for a new water heater.
+If your water is continuously taking too long to heat up, then you might want to contact a technician to perform an assessment on your water heater recovery time.
+They'll be able to tell you if it's time for a new unit.

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.